 - Plastic-Free Products You’ll Actually WANT to Use (Hey, I do)

-- Books to make you feel like you’re on an adventure when you’re stuck at home
+- Books to make you feel like you’re on an adventure, even when you’re stuck at home

-- All about How to Eat in Italy – Table manners, differences between the courses, and more
+- How to Eat in Italy – Table manners, differences between the courses & more

-- What tech do you really need for travel?
-Expert advice on VPNs & Password Managers
+- What tech do you really NEED for travel?
+(I asked an expert for advice on VPNs & Password Managers)

 - After three years in Italy, this is the most useful thing I learned: Why most Italians aren’t overweight, despite eating all that pizza and pasta